Thermal expansion of air - Charles' law

 If a laboratory oven is available, the tubes can be heated to 120°C for about 20 minutes instead of using brine.

-If you do not like working with acid, the experiment could be tried with an oil plug.
-But the vapour pressure of water in the air column will affect the results.
+Sulphuric acid is hydrophilic; it removes water vapour from the air trapped in the capillary tube.
+If you do not like working with acid, the experiment could be tried with an oil plug but the water vapour pressure in the air column would then distort the results.

 a Fix the capillary tube and thermometer to the ruler with rubber bands at each end.
 Measurements are easier if the end of the air column inside the tube coincides with the zero of the centimetre scale on the rule.